dduan/django-sophie/README.rst

 django-sophie
 =============

-just another django-based blog engine, that may run on a little more kinds of database backends.
+just another django-based blog engine, that may run on more database backends.

 Documentation lives under ``docs``.
 To get a html/pdf version, run ``make html`` or ``make pdf`` under that directory.